unartig/sepsis_osc/typst/main_thesis.typ

 Their resolution, named "Third International Consensus Definitions for Sepsis and Septic Shock" @Sepsis3, provides until today the most widely used sepsis definition and guidance on sepsis identification.

 In general, sepsis does not classify as a specific illness, rather a multifaceted condition of "physiologic, pathologic, and biochemical abnormalities" @Sepsis3, and septic patients are largely heterogeneous.
+Also the trigger is explicitly non-specific, since different triggers can cause the same septic condition.
 Most commonly the underlying cause of sepsis is diarrhoeal disease, road traffic injury the most common underlying injury and maternal disorders the most common non-communicable disease causing sepsis @rudd2020global.

 According to the Sepsis-3 definition, a patient is in a septic condition if the following two criteria are fulfilled: